The University of Texas at Tyler

 Mission

-The role and mission of the University’s Office of Compliance (OC) is to support the University’s commitment to doing business and educating students with the highest standards of ethics, integrity, lawful conduct, and responsible citizenship.
-The OC is fully aligned with the University's Mission, Vision, and Strategy.
-In particular, the OC supports the Strategic Goal: "To operate using effective, efficient and creative strategies."
+The role and mission of the University’s Office of Compliance is to support the University’s commitment to doing business and educating students with the highest standards of ethics, integrity, lawful conduct, and responsible citizenship.
+The Office of Compliance is fully aligned with the University's Mission, Vision, and Strategy.
+In particular, the Office of Compliance supports the Strategic Goal: "To operate using effective, efficient and creative strategies."
 Effectiveness and efficiency are accomplished by wisely using available resources to ensure programs are in place to prevent violations of the law—both at the institution level as well as the subject-specific and department levels.
 When prevention is not possible, these programs use available resources to detect and correct violations.

 The objective of these compliance and ethics programs is fourfold: